wpilibsuite/frc-docs/source/docs/romi-pi-bot/index.rst

 Getting Started with Romi
 =========================

+.. warning:: The Romi documentation for WPILib is WIP!

 `Romi <https://www.pololu.com/category/202/romi-chassis-and-accessories>`__ is a differential-drive robot platform with the following capabilities.

 - 2WD drive base with fixed ball caster